ABOUT ME

 Our debate coach is delighted.
 She tells us her Beatles stories.
 We wear out the cassettes and buy new ones.
 We obsess.

 I learn about the White Album.
-Like John,m Iām bored in class.
-Unlike John, instead of the Daily Howl, I write poems about Desmond and Molly.
+Like John, Iām bored in class.
+Instead of the Daily Howl, I write poems about Desmond and Molly.

 Thereās something singular in all of this.
 Something mysterious and utterly unrepeatable.
 Itās why most everyone who tells me their story talks in a hushed voice, struggling to find words to get across with sufficient intensity how important, how magical their individual experience is.

-Somewhere along the line, weāve lost the magic.
+Somewhere along the line, weāve lost the magick.

 And thisā¦ this is why The Abbey.

-My goal is simple: I want the magic back.
+My goal is simple: I want the magick back.
 I want the extraordinary, breathtaking miracle that these four remarkable, complex, brilliant men gave to all of us, at staggeringly high personal cost to themselves and those around them.
+I want that magick mainlined into my bloodstream and into the bloodstream of our world as a counterpoint to the darkness.

-My goal at The Abbey is to offer a serious, substantive and ā¦ and this is importantā¦ beautiful platform, because I believe that the truth of the Beatles can only be found in mystery and in magic.
+My goal at The Abbey is to offer a serious, substantive and ā¦ and this is importantā¦ beautiful platform, because I believe that the truth of the Beatles can only be found in mystery and in magick and in beauty.
+And most of all, in love.